AbbyKloss/EXMountTracker/README.md

   - discord

 ## TODO:
-- include savage and other trial mounts
+- include savage and other trial mounts (under 'other' column?)
+- remove GuildID column from database, it's not being used

 ## Recent Edits
 (9/26/2021)